kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(1\) The installation must comply with—

-\(i\) The installation instructions provided under §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]] and 35.3 of this chapter; and
+\(i\) The installation instructions provided under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§§33.5]] and 35.3 of this chapter; and

 \(ii\) The applicable provisions of this subpart;